david-houseman/blog/blog/20220215-pentagon-constructibility/body.md

-title: Constructibility of the pentagon
-author: David Houseman
-date: 2022-02-15

 A regular pentagon is inscribed in the unit circle with vertices at the roots of the polynomial $z^5 - 1 = 0$.
 This may be factorised as
 $$